jhand2/dotfiles/README.md

-If you don't know how to use these they probably won't do you any good anyway.
-This repo is more for my personal use anyway
+Dotfiles and setup scripts, mostly for my personal use to quickly bootstrap new machines.